Skip to content

 Draw a radius around the job site.
 On single-site work, a phone clock-in has to come from inside it, and the marginal ones get surfaced for you to review.

 Two things keep this from becoming a daily headache for an electrical shop.
-First, enforcement is per person, so the service tech hitting six addresses a day is not fighting a fence at every stop while the panel crew planted at one site is enforced hard.
+First, enforcement is per person, so the service tech hitting six addresses a day isn't fighting a fence at every stop while the panel crew planted at one site is enforced hard.
 Second, it works when the signal drops, which on this trade means basements, steel buildings, and the back of a mechanical room.
-The full mechanics, the grace on marginal punches, the flags at approval, and the honest limits, are laid out in the geofencing pillar guide rather than repeated here.

 Signal drops in a mechanical room.
 The hour should not.